eclipse-tractusx/tractusx-edc/docs/kit/Development View/01_MGMT_API_Walkthrough/01_assets.md

 | `oauth2:clientId`        | This is the clientId of the (technical) user that the credential was created for by the backend application.                                                                                                                                                                                                                                                                                                       | no        | null    |
 | `oauth2:clientSecretKey` | The Data Provider must store his backend-issued client-secret in a Vault.
 The key under which the Data Plane can retrieve the secret's value is configured in this field.                                                                                                                                                                                                                                          | no        | null    |

+For all URLs that are registered (like the `tokenUrl` and the `baseUrl`) it is advisable to set them to a domain controlled by the Data Provider himself.
+If the service is hosted by a Business Application Provider (like in a SaaS scenario), that service should be redirected to through a proxy.
+That way, in a migration scenario, the existing Assets can be preserved by reconfiguring the proxy to pointing to the new service.

 ## Notice

 This work is licensed under the [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).